abdullah-ch/Git-Cheat-Sheet/README.md

 ### 10-> View the History of your Commits along with their Hash Codes of the Repo
 `git log --pretty=oneline`
 ## Some Questions and Answers !!
-### I have pushed some commit/s that I shouldn't.
+### Q1-> I have pushed some commit/s that I shouldn't.
 Now, I want to remove them locally and remotely.
 I want my History on Github to be cleared of those wrong commits.
 What should I do ??
 #### First, see your commits, understand them and select how many commit/s you want to delete.
 `git log --pretty=oneline`
 #### Now, choose a number of commits you want to change i.e lets say recent 4 commits and delete them locally.
 Type the following command and simply remove the commits in your text editor(simply delete the line) and save the file
 `git rebase -i HEAD~4`
 #### Check your commit tree by using git log command and become sure that your commits have been removed locally.
 Once, you're certain, push the remaining commits.
 `git push origin branchName --force`
 #### Your History will be altered and the commits will be removed remotely as well as locally
+### Q2-> How can I pull from a remote branch into my local branch ?
+`git checkout --track origin/[branchName]`
+#### This command will create a branch of the same name of the remote branch that you're going to pull from